Find an Internship

 - Gain practical experience and develop marketable job skills in your chosen career field

 - Clarify your personal career goals and work-place preferences

 - Interact with qualified and experienced professionals in your field

 - Apply skills and knowledge learned in the classroom to on-the-job experiences

-- Make important contacts and references in the business world that may lead to future job offers
+- Make important contacts in the professional world that may lead to future job offers